salopeknet/SIMrw/README.md

-  -r, --read         Read phonebook from the USIM card and save as CSV -w, --write        Write CSV phonebook to the USIM card -rd, --readdump    Read Dump: Write direct APDU responses as HEX-Bytes to CSV -v, --verbose      Show names & numbers during reading/writing -p PIN, --pin PIN  PIN for the USIM card (default: None if omitted)
+  -r, --read         Read phonebook from the USIM card and save as CSV -w, --write        Write CSV phonebook to the USIM card -rd, --readdump    Read Dump: Write direct APDU responses as HEX-Bytes to CSV -wd, --writedump   Write Dump: Write HEX-Bytes from CSV to SIM-Card -v, --verbose      Show names & numbers during reading/writing -p PIN, --pin PIN  PIN for the USIM card (default: None if omitted)
 ```